FennStatistics/CAMtools_documentation/docs/CAM-App.md

 <br>
-If you are missing a feature for your study and do not know how to implement it, we are happy to hear from you: <cam.contact@drawyourminds.de>
+If you are missing a specific feature for your study and do not know how to implement it, we are happy to hear from you: <cam.contact@drawyourminds.de>